bonprix/vaadin-combobox-multiselect/README.md

 ## Release notes

-### Version 1.0.0
+### Version 1.1.0
-- Bleeding edge :)
-- implemented basic features of the combobox multiselect
+- client-side component

 ## Known issues

-- only normal class style working yet
-- not working with icons
+- please report issues and help us to make this even better ;)

 ## Roadmap

 This component is developed as a part of a bonprix project with no public roadmap or any guarantees of upcoming releases.
 That said, the following features are planned for upcoming releases:
 - use scss
-- implement icon renderer

 ## Issue tracking